animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 <!-- **You people are murderers.** -->

 In Uzbekistan, by the way — I know, can you imagine how backwards this is going to be — doctors visited patients.

+#### How my grandma got dementia

+She was prescribed Lyrica.

+The Lyrica caused the dementia.

+She was on a cocktail of drugs, and that was the most likely cause.

+She shortly outlived my grandpa, and died the same year as him a week before his April 16 birthday.

 #### Intimacy healing